Walker Hancock: James Madison

 Hancock was commissioned in 1971 to create a heroic statue of James Madison, to be the centerpiece of the lobby of the planned James Madison Memorial Building, an expansion of the Library of Congress.

 While a delegate to the Congress of the Confederation (1781-89), Madison had advocated for the creation of a congressional library, and submitted a 9-page list of books that should be part of its collection.
 After the British burned the first congressional library in August 1814, “President Madison approved an act of Congress appropriating $23,590 for the purchase of a large collection of books belonging to Thomas Jefferson,” thus ensuring the congressional library's continuation.

 Hancock created a twice-life-size seated figure of Madison, deep in thought, his right index finger marking a page from the Encyclopèdie Mèthodique (Paris, 1783), the first book on Madison’s 1787 list.
 Hancock modeled Madison in clay in his studio in Lanesville, Massachusetts, and his plaster of Madison was shipped to Pietrasanta, Italy, where local stonecarvers cut it in Carrara marble.

 The 4-ton marble statue returned by ship in 1976, encased in a cage of heavy wooden timbers.
 To set the statue upon its pedestal, workers used rigging to hover the cage over the pedestal.
 Blocks of ice were inserted between the timbers under the statue's base, and the rigging lowered the statue onto the blocks of ice.
-The cage was quickly disassembled and removed, leaving the statue supported by just the blocks of ice.
+The cage was quickly disassembled and removed.
 Guided by guy-ropes securing it from multiple angles, the statue slowly lowered itself onto the pedestal as the blocks of ice melted.

 Hancock's 9-foot-tall James Madison and the James Madison Memorial Building were both formally dedicated on April 24, 1980.